gargargar/udphp/readme.md

 **BIND** is port and IP you need to bind your application and **CLIENT** is IP and port you need to connect to, udphp-client already prepared "hole" via your NAT and ISP's NAT.

-***Your have around 2 minutes (depends on your ISP) to use this ports and IP's, unused "holes" closed by you ISP NAT server shortly***
+***You have around 2 minutes (depends on your ISP) to use these ports and IP's, unused "holes" closed by your ISP NAT server shortly***

 ---
 ## Example #2